Evidence For Evolution Webquest Answers

 • DNA Sequencing: By comparing the DNA sequences of different species, we can quantify their genetic similarity and determine their evolutionary relationships.
 Closely related species exhibit higher degrees of DNA sequence similarity than distantly related species.
 This is a powerful tool for constructing phylogenetic trees, which depict evolutionary relationships among organisms.

-• Molecular Clocks: Molecular clocks utilize the rate of molecular evolution (such as mutations in DNA sequences) to estimate the time of divergence between species.
+• Molecular Clocks: Molecular clocks use the rate of molecular evolution (such as mutations in DNA sequences) to estimate the time of divergence between species.
 While molecular clocks have limitations, they provide valuable insights into the timing of evolutionary events.

 VII.
 Evidence from Artificial Selection